Nitanshu715/PhishGuard/README.md

 ---

+## How to Install PhishGuard (Manual Installation)

+1. Download the ZIP file from the Releases section
+2. Extract the ZIP file
+3. Open Google Chrome
+4. Go to: chrome://extensions
+5. Enable "Developer Mode" (top-right)
+6. Click "Load Unpacked"
+7. Select the extracted PhishGuard folder
+8. Done!
+PhishGuard is now active.

+---

 ## 🧿 Vision

 PhishGuard was built to **reduce phishing attacks using open-source AI** — a lightweight security layer that runs locally and respects privacy.